Self-Supervised Transformer for Sparse and Irregularly Sampled Multivariate Clinical Time-Series: Abstract

 \section{Abstract}

-Multivariate time-series (MVTS) data are frequently observed in critical care settings and are typically characterized by excessive missingness and irregular time intervals.
-Existing approaches for learning representations in this domain handle such issues by either aggregation or imputation of values, which in-turn suppresses the fine-grained information and adds undesirable noise/overhead into the machine learning model.
-To tackle this challenge, we propose STraTS (\textbf{S}elf-supervised \textbf{Tra}nsformer for \textbf{T}ime-\textbf{S}eries) model which bypasses these pitfalls by treating time-series as a set of observation triplets instead of using the traditional dense matrix representation.
-It employs a novel Continuous Value Embedding (CVE) technique to encode continuous time and variable values without the need for discretization.
-It is composed of a Transformer component with Multi-head attention layers which enables it to learn contextual triplet embeddings while avoiding problems of recurrence and vanishing gradients that occur in recurrent architectures.
-Many healthcare datasets also suffer from the limited availability of labeled data.
-Our model utilizes self-supervision by leveraging unlabeled data to learn better representations by performing time-series forecasting as a self-supervision task.
-Experiments on real-world multivariate clinical time-series benchmark datasets show that STraTS shows better prediction performance than state-of-the-art methods for mortality prediction, especially when labeled data is limited.
+Multivariate time-series data are frequently observed in critical care settings and are typically characterized by sparsity (missing information) and irregular time intervals.
+Existing approaches for learning representations in this domain handle these challenges by either aggregation or imputation of values, which in-turn suppresses the fine-grained information and adds undesirable noise/overhead into the machine learning model.
+To tackle this problem, we propose a \textbf{S}elf-supervised \textbf{Tra}nsformer for \textbf{T}ime-\textbf{S}eries (STraTS) model which overcomes these pitfalls by treating time-series as a set of observation triplets instead of using the standard dense matrix representation.
+It employs a novel Continuous Value Embedding technique to encode continuous time and variable values without the need for discretization.
+It is composed of a Transformer component with multi-head attention layers which enable it to learn contextual triplet embeddings while avoiding the problems of recurrence and vanishing gradients that occur in recurrent architectures.
+In addition, to tackle the problem of limited availability of labeled data (which is typically observed in many healthcare applications), STraTS utilizes self-supervision by leveraging unlabeled data to learn better representations by using time-series forecasting as an auxiliary proxy task.
+Experiments on real-world multivariate clinical time-series benchmark datasets demonstrate that STraTS has better prediction performance than state-of-the-art methods for mortality prediction, especially when labeled data is limited.
 Finally, we also present an interpretable version of STraTS which can identify important measurements in the time-series data.
+Our data preprocessing and model implementation codes are available at \url{https://github.com/sindhura97/STraTS}.